KTH/devops-course/contributions/presentation/week3/dljungg-taox/README.md

 ## Description

 This presentation aims to provide an introduction of various CICD tools.
-Furthermore, it will contain a brief comparison between the tools.
-Examples of tools include, but are not limited to:  Jenkins, GitLab, CircleCI, Travis CI, and GitHub Actions.
+We would like to compare Jenkins and Gitlab by functionality, ease of use and setup, and the different scenarios they can be used.

 **Relevance**